William Hartnell

-William Henry Hartnell (/'hɑːrtnəl/; 8 January 1908 – 23 April 1975) was an English actor, who is best known for portraying the first incarnation of the Doctor, in the long-running British science-fiction television series Doctor Who from 1963 to 1966; he reprised the role in 1972–1973.
-In film, Hartnell notably appeared in Brighton Rock (1949), The Mouse That Roared (1959) and This Sporting Life (1963).
-He was associated with military roles, playing Company Sergeant Major Percy Bullimore in the ITV sitcom The Army Game (1957, 1961) and Sergeant Grimshaw, the title character in the first Carry On film Carry On Sergeant (1958).
+William Henry Hartnell (/'hɑːrtnəl/; 8 January 1908 – 23 April 1975) was an English actor.
+He is best remembered for his portrayal of the first incarnation of the Doctor in Doctor Who from 1963 to 1966.
+Years earlier, he was associated with tough military roles, including in the television sitcom The Army Game (1957–1961) and the film Carry On Sergeant (1958), following several years in stage and comedy work.
+His legacy became overshadowed by the popularity and acclaim for his performance as the Doctor, who became one of the most popular and iconic characters in British television history.